 The UPS/FedEx duopoly today has a 79% share of the U.S. air express delivery market (versus Airborne and DHL's combined 21% market share).
-(See attached Table 2.)

 The Airborne/DHL combination will act as a stronger third competitor in the expedited door to door delivery of small packages and documents and will have the ability to bring reduced prices and better service to small and medium-sized businesses.